Our AI detection models just got upgraded. They now catch ChatGPT and Claude in student code more accurately than ever. See what's new

 Choose the appropriate analysis engine based on your use case.
 Each engine is optimized for different scenarios:

-9 (Group Similarity Only).
-This is faster and doesn't consume web/database search credits.
+Educational Tip: For classroom assignments where you only want to compare student submissions against each other, use engine type 9 (Group Similarity Only).
+This is faster and doesn't consume web/database search checks.

 Error Responses & Troubleshooting